beppe2hd/gender_classification/README.md

 whereas the current gender classification exploits a dataset of centered and well cropped faces.
 Moreover, in order to investigate the possibility of increasing the accuracy in classification by means of the use of a more complex network, a second network has been trained.

 Both the trained models are stored in the folders:

 - trained_model_net_1
 - trained_model_net_2

 at the link: https://drive.google.com/drive/folders/1jxz3_L-NoiWjLiOJ71l0esX1z_TXDA00?usp=sharing

+Each of these folder includes a file named "trainingDetails.txt" reporting the training plus information obtained by further analysis exploiting the trained model.

 ### Net1
 The first developed network (details can be found in the code) led to a classification the following performance:
+- accuracy: 0.9727

-accuracy: 0.9727 - val_accuracy: 0.9425
+- validation accuracy: 0.9425

 ![title](net1_res.jpg)

-The analysis ov the training accuracy and validation accuracy shows as the overfitting  issue is quite negligible
+The analysis of the training accuracy and validation accuracy shows as the overfitting  issue is quite negligible.

 Moreover, exploiting the validation set the following confusion matrix have been computed.
-The matrix columns refer to the prediction, the rows refer to the ground truth
+The matrix columns refer to the prediction, the rows refer to the ground truth.

 - Confusion Matrix computed on validation set